dnnguyen99/blog/_posts/2023-06-15-clinical-trial-status.md

 Once the LSTM unit has processed the entire input sequence, the final hidden state will capture the LSTM's encoded understanding of the entire input text.
 This final hidden state serves as the input to a fully connected layer.
 In order to obtain a binary classification, we apply an activation function, such as the sigmoid function.
 The output of this function will be a value ranging from 0 to 1, and by applying a threshold, such as 0.5, we can make a prediction of whether the trial is completed or terminated.

-LSTM Results
+# LSTM Results
-The model has 71.21% accuracy and an AUC score of 0.7119.
-This is an improvement from our random forest model.
-Having an AUC of 0.7 or above indicates that the model’s performance is good, and it has a moderate ability to distinguish between terminated and completed trials.
-One way that could further improve the model’s performance is to consider pre-trained word embeddings generated from large-scale health records or medical articles.
-Since we trained our embeddings using only the criteria of our trials,

-"The model demonstrates a notable performance with 71.21% accuracy and an AUC score of 0.7119, surpassing our random forest model.
+The model demonstrates a notable performance with 71.21% accuracy and an AUC score of 0.7119, surpassing our random forest model.
 An AUC value of 0.7 or higher signifies the model's good performance and its moderate capability to differentiate between terminated and completed trials.
 To further enhance the model's performance, one promising approach is to incorporate pre-trained word embeddings derived from extensive health records or medical articles.
 Our current embeddings were trained solely on the criteria of our trials, which might not capture relationships between rare medical terms or nuanced concepts.
 By using embeddings from a broader medical context ([such as this](https://github.com/ncbi-nlp/BioSentVec#biowordvec)), the model could potentially gain a deeper understanding of the medical domain, leading to a more accurate classification of trial outcomes.